2015 Street Stock Rules

 All stock seats must be removed.
 Front seat must be replaced with an aluminum racing seat with headrest.
 Driver's seat mounting brackets must be attached to the roll cage.
 Seat must be secured.
 Dashboard, dash gauges, radio and instruments must be removed.
 Inner door panels, interior door trim and floor coverings must be removed.
 Any heat reflective material used on the floor or firewall must be non-flammable.
 All cars must have complete stock front firewall and transmission tunnel.
 If floor pan is fabricated, it must be steel and in stock location.
 No aluminum interior.

 Cars must weigh a minimum of 3100 lbs., ACCORDING TO OUR SCALES, with driver after race, with no fuel added.
 Left side weight is not to exceed 58%.
 Weight must be painted white with # on it.
 Weight must be mounted on frame with a minimum of two ½ bolts.

 Engine block and cylinder heads must be cast iron.
 Valve covers and oil pan may be changed.
 Any internal modifications are permitted.
 Any cast iron or aluminum, carbureted intake manifold may be used.
 Engine must be located so that the forward most spark plug is even with or in front of a line connecting the top ball joints.
 In order to keep the cost down we are going to allow GM crate engine part #19258602.
 With this motor option you can use up to a 750 double pumper and may be a weight break in the future.

-Carburetion limited to one two barrel US manufactured unit or single inlet 4 barrel with no rear metering block.
+Carburetion limited to one two barrel US manufactured unit or single inlet 4 barrel.
 No double pumpers.
 No dominator base carburetors.
 Maximum of 1 ¼ carburetor spacer including adapter plate.

 14. EXHAUST SYSTEM: